d-henry/d-henry.github.io/docs/selenium.md

 ------------------------------------------------------------------------------------------
 ## Selenium Resources

-A list of resources, documentation, and courses for selenium test automation.
+A list of resources, documentation, courses, and tips for selenium test automation.

 These resources are for both Java and Python.